- Opera is an excellent browser as the program runs fast, usually without bugs or lags.

-Opera is a great web browser as the program runs fast and usually without bugs or lags.
-But in rare cases, users reported Opera not responding problems on Windows 8 or even on Windows 8.1 systems.
+Opera is one of the best browsers for all devices.
+It runs fast and usually without bugs or lags.
+But in rare cases, users reported Opera not responding to issues in Windows 10.

 - Open Opera and click the Menu button in the top left corner.
-Choose About Opera from the menu.
+Choose Update & Recovery from the menu.

-- About tab will now appear and Opera will check for available updates.
+- Opera will check for available updates once you click the Check for updates button.
 If updates are available, Opera will download and install them automatically.

-Also, you should update the plugins used by Opera – this process will also be performed automatically as you will be prompted when a new update is being available for your system.
-So, just agree with the prompt and flash all the official updates.
+This process will also be performed automatically, as you will be prompted when a new update is available for your system.
+So, agree with the prompt and flash all the official updates.